CelliesProjects/eStreamPlayer32/README.md

 ![m5screen](https://user-images.githubusercontent.com/24290108/104571384-4e3fa400-5653-11eb-96ae-2202fb19acbf.png)

 ###  Limitations

-eStreamPlayer is written for file playback over http.
+eStreamPlayer is written for playback over http.

 The esp32 does not speak NFS or SMB which are common ways to share files over a network.
 <br>Instead eStreamPlayer uses a php script on the server to navigate the music folders.
-You will need to copy this script to the server.
+<br>Copy this script to the server to use your music library.

+#### This is totally insecure and should only be used on a LAN!

 But if you don't have a local music server you can still use eStreamPlayer to tune in to web radio stations and add your own radio stations to presets and favorites.

 ###  Web-interface screenshots

 #### File info overlay